Alopecia Universalis – a clinician’s personal story of complete hair loss

 Final Thoughts…

-It is important to keep in mind that what may work for Tim may not work for others diagnosed with the alopecia universalis, anymore than the nutrients I took would work for others diagnosed with telogen effluvium and androgenic alopecia.
-I chose to not write about which nutrients I took and in what dosages because it was not relevant to anyone other than me.
-I did write two referenced articles related to nutrient supplementation and hair loss and the first one was Hair Loss in Hypothyroidism (Part 2) – Nutrients of Importance and the second was Nutritional Supplements With Evidence to Restore Hair Loss.
+It is important to keep in mind that what may work for Tim may not work for others diagnosed with the same condition.
+I previously wrote two referenced articles related to nutrient supplementation and hair loss, Nutrients of Importance and Supplements with Evidence to Restore Hair Loss.

-Since taking some nutritional supplements is not without risk, I would encourage anyone considering doing this to first consult with a qualified healthcare professional.
-Let them assess you to help determine which nutrients may be low or deficient based on dietary intake, and lab work.
+Since taking nutritional supplements is not without risk, I would encourage anyone considering this to first consult with a qualified healthcare professional to determine which nutrients may be low or deficient based on lab work.

 To your good health!